gavinsalam/CmdLine/README.md

 want and then subsequently process the command line to access them.
 This one instead gives you immediate access to the value of the argument.
-An advantage of such an approach is that it avoids having to set the variable in a different location from where it is declared.
+An advantage of such an approach is that it avoids having to set the variable in a different location from where it is declared or assigned.

 Help is to some extent automated, thought it does not yet handle complex cases where one set of arguments depends on a